davedarko/Simple-Add-ons-SAO/HelloMyNameIs/ReadMe.md

 The blue version has the order number on the front.
 All of them only have one of the LEDs correctly connected, for the other three you have to botch a bit.
 But 1 LED seems plenty strong already anyways.

+## files
+There are two versions, but you're probably most interested in the LED version - that would be in the "blinkyparts style" folder.